bluekitchen/btstack/chipset/README.md

 - Connect your Nucleo board and press the "Run" button

 The HCI firmware is configured for 921600 baud and no hardware flow control.
 You can modify these settings in `MX_USART1_UART_Init()` in `main.c`.
-Use `UART_HWCONTROL_RTS_CTS` to enable hardware flowcontrol.
+Use `UART_HWCONTROL_RTS_CTS` to enable hardware flow control.

 ## Texas Instruments CC256x series

-The Texas Instruments CC256x series is currently in its fourth iteration and provides a Classic-only (CC2560), a Dual-mode (CC2564), and a Classic + ANT (CC2567) model.
-A variant of the Dual-mode chipset is also integrated into TI's WiLink 8 Wifi+Bluetooth combo modules of the WL183x, WL185x, WL187x, and WL189x series.
+The Texas Instruments CC256x series is currently in its fourth iteration and provides a Classic-only (CC2560), a dual-mode (CC2564), and a Classic + ANT (CC2567) model.
+A variant of the dual-mode chipset is also integrated into TI's WiLink 8 Wi-Fi+Bluetooth combo modules of the WL183x, WL185x, WL187x, and WL189x series.
 Some of the latter support ANT as well.

-The CC256x chipset is connected via an UART connection and supports the H4, H5 (since third iteration), and eHCILL.
+The CC256x chipset is connected via a UART connection and supports H4, H5 (since the third iteration), and eHCILL.

 The latest generation `CC256xC` chipsets support multiple LE roles in parallel.

-TI provides an alternative firmware that integrates an SBC Codec in the Bluetooth Controller itself for Assisted A2DP (A3DP) and Assisted HFP (Wide-band speech support).
-While this can save computation and code size on the main host, it cannot be used together with BLE, making it useless in most projects.
+TI provides an alternative firmware that integrates an SBC codec in the Bluetooth Controller itself for Assisted A2DP and Assisted HFP (wide-band speech support).
+While this can save computation and code size on the main host, it cannot be used together with BLE, making it unsuitable for most projects.

-The different CC256x chipset can be identified by the LMP Subversion returned by the *hci_read_local_version_information* command.
-TI also uses a numeric way (AKA) to identify their chipsets.
-The table shows the LMP Subversion and AKA number for the CC256x and the WL18xx series.
+The different CC256x chipsets can be identified by the LMP Subversion returned by the *hci_read_local_version_information* command.
+TI also uses a numeric identifier (AKA) for its chipsets.
+The table shows the LMP Subversion and AKA number for the CC256x and WL18xx series.

 Chipset | LMP Subversion |  AKA
 --------|----------------|-------